garethredfern/laravelvue-spa/content/en/index.md

 If you would like to hear an excellent explanation from Taylor on the how Sanctum and Fortify came about I highly recommend listening to his [podcast episode](https://blog.laravel.com/laravel-snippet-25-ecosystem-discussion-auth-recap-passport-sanctum).

-The example project files can be found on Github:
+The example project files can be found on GitHub:

 - [Larvel API](https://github.com/garethredfern/laravel-api)
 - [Vue SPA](https://github.com/garethredfern/laravel-vue)